 The battery will have red and black (positive and negative) terminals.
 The black (negative or ground) will usually lead to a ground on the vehicle’s metal frame.
 The red (positive) will have a thick lead that goes directly to the starter solenoid, sometimes via an electronic control box.
 This starter lead will be the thickest cable running from the battery’s positive terminal.
 It is made to carry the largest amperage load the battery can produce (often defined as its “cranking amps”).

 The starter’s solenoid (which is usually attached to the starter as the “hump” on its back or side) takes the power supplied by the battery and ramps it up to make it stronger so the starter can turn quickly.
 Think of this process as a water pipe with a series of loops that get smaller and smaller in diameter, increasing the water pressure without increasing the amount of water flowing through.
 This makes the water jet out the other side faster and further than it would have at its original pressure.
+Like a list of hitches.
 The higher rate of electricity gives the starter motor more “oomph” to turn the engine over.

 The process of starting the car begins at the ignition switch in the driver’s cockpit.
 The key turn completes a small circuit that tells the battery to release power to the starter solenoid.
 The solenoid ramps up the power given to it and that power causes the starter motor to turn very quickly.
 This turning is translated to the engine, which turns as if it were running (aka “cranking the engine”).
 Turning the engine causes the pistons to rise and fall in the engine block, activates fuel and spark, and (hopefully) ignition of the engine so that it begins running on its own without the starter motor turning it.